Garylee021/community.keyos.net/site/about/upstream-projects.md

 ## WireGuard

-VyOS was one of the first network OSes to add WireGuard to its CLI and give users an option to use a fast and lightweight VPN protocol in addition to classics like IPsec and OpenVPN.
+KeyOS was one of the first network OSes to add WireGuard to its CLI and give users an option to use a fast and lightweight VPN protocol in addition to classics like IPsec and OpenVPN.